 13. Students that are provided with an SMA iPad are provided with a school managed Apple ID which has 200GB of iCloud storage included.
 For those students that "opt out" they are required to pay for the 50GB level of iCloud storage to ensure their iPads back up successfully every night and Apps that synchronize with iCloud do so without interruption.

 14. Apps that are deemed to be too much of a distraction, have no academic use or are deemed by our Administration as inappropriate may be removed off student iPads without notice.

-17. For personal laptops used in the classroom it is required students obtain an accommodation from either a member of administration or the counseling office.
-If approved it is a requirement that the school mobile device management client is installed on the device if it is to utilize the school network.
-No exceptions.
-It should remain on the device until the students is no longer enrolled at St. Mary's.
+17. Personal laptops connecting to Wi-Fi may be used as a primary device in the classroom only with an approved accommodation from a parent, school counselor, administrator and the Technology Director.
+If approved it is a requirement that the school mobile device management application is installed on the device to monitor proper use, updates, etc. No exceptions.
+The application should remain on the device until the student is no longer enrolled at St. Mary's.